roman-milk/roman-milk.github.io/three-sisters-a-crazy-lesbian-orgy.md

+===

- ****** Three Sisters: A Crazy Lesbian Orgy ****** bysilkstockingslover© I missed the clear-cut-man-in-charge relationship I used to have, although I didn't miss the lack of emotion and conversation that had also been a part of it.
+I missed the clear-cut-man-in-charge relationship I used to have, although I didn't miss the lack of emotion and conversation that had also been a part of it.
 Yet, I do often yearn to be face-fucked, forced to do something naughty in public, or to feel a cock in my ass again.
 Being a teacher, I always have to be in control, and thus having a man just take control in the bedroom is a major turn-on.

  "A penny for your thoughts?"
 Caroline asked.